jamescherti/buffer-terminator.el/README.md

 - Buffers currently displayed in any visible window or tab-bar tab.
 (This also includes buffers indirectly made visible, such as `org-src` source edit buffers, which cause their originating buffers to be considered visible, or `markdown-mode` edit-indirect buffers that reference the original Markdown file.)
 - Buffers associated with running processes.

+If this package enhances your productivity, please show your support by ⭐ starring buffer-terminator on GitHub to help more users discover its benefits.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents